EASA license skill test SEP(land) in general

 Class rating for single-engine piston aeroplanes - SEP(land) allows the holder to fly on the specific variant (so-called as "the type") on which the EASA SEP(land) license skill test has been successfully passed on.

-EASA differences training is always required unless the applicant on that variant flown for more than two years, as directed by the paragraph FCL.710(b) by Part-FCL Regulation (EC) 1178/2011.
+EASA differences training is always required unless the applicant on that variant has flown for more than two years, as directed by the paragraph FCL.710(b) by Part-FCL Regulation (EC) 1178/2011.

 The requirement above is just a legislation requirement required by the Regulation (EC) 1178/2011.
-Any owner of the airplane or the operator, respectively may have additional requirements, which may be required beyond the legislation requirements, to let you fly as a pilot in command (PIC) on the specific variant of the single-engine aeroplane operated/owned.
+Any owner of the airplane or the operator, respectively may have additional requirements, which may be requested beyond the legislation requirements, to let you fly as a pilot in command (PIC) on the specific variant of the single-engine aeroplane operated/owned.